Open GLAM and impact: Re-using digital cultural heritage

 But, aside from the numbers of re-use and anecdotal evidence, what’s the impact value of re-use of cultural heritage?
 How are we measuring it?
 How can we build arguments that relate numbers to evidence?
 And how can those ways of measurement be improved?

-In this webinar, the panel will talk about different ways in which re-use is taking place, how projects and institutions are approaching measuring their impact, and how some of these projects contribute to making the case for open access to cultural heritage.
+In this webinar, the panel discusses different ways in which re-use is taking place, how projects and institutions are approaching measuring their impact, and how some of these projects contribute to making the case for open access to cultural heritage.

-- Merete Sanderhoff is a Curator & Senior Advisor at the SMK in Denmark.
+- Merete Sanderhoff, Curator & Senior Advisor at the SMK in Denmark.

-- Michael Weinberg is Executive Director of the Engelberg Center on Innovation Law and Policy at the NYU School of Law.
+- Michael Weinberg, Executive Director of the Engelberg Center on Innovation Law and Policy at the NYU School of Law.

-- Nicole McNeilly is the Impact Advisor at the Community & Partner Engagement team, Europeana Foundation.
+- Nicole McNeilly, Impact Advisor in the Community & Partner Engagement team, Europeana Foundation.